FT-Labs/pdwm/README.md

 	phyup dots

-Note that this will replace all dots with new ones, if you have your current vim configuration or etc. please move them or rename them before using this command.
+Note that this will replace all dots with new ones, if you have your current vim configuration or etc. please move them or rename them before using this command or just make them immutable with something like

+	sudo chattr +i .xinitrc

 ## Default keys (same in keys.md)